polarbear122/track_3d_box/docs/nuScenes.md

 ## Data Preprocessing

-Please follow the command at [Data Preprocessing Documentations](./data_preprocess.md).
+Please follow the command at [Data Preprocessing Documentations](./docs/data_preprocess.md).
 After data preprocessing, the directories to the preprocessed data are `nuscenes2hz_data_dir` and `nuscenes20hz_data_dir` for the key-frame and all-frame data of nuScenes.

 ## Inference with SimpleTrack

-**Important: Please strictly follow the config file we use.**

 For the setting of inference only on key frames (2Hz), run the following command.
 The per-sequence results are then saved in the `${nuscenes_result_dir}/SimpleTrack2Hz/summary`, with subfolders of the types of the objects containing the results for each type.